-Network Rail (CTRL) Limited
+Network Rail (High Speed) Limited

-- 3.84 HS1 Limited has contracted with Network Rail (CTRL) Limited for it to operate, maintain and renew the High Speed 1 line.
-Most of the resources that Network Rail (CTRL) Limited uses to carry out these activities are provided by Network Rail. - 3.85 Therefore, it is important that the charges that Network Rail makes to Network Rail (CTRL) Limited are transparent and cost reflective and that there is no cross-subsidy as these costs are not remunerated through Network Rail's access charges reviews. - 3.86 In order to help ensure that the charges are transparent and cost reflective, Network Rail will provide an up to date detailed description of its methodology for allocating/charging its costs to Network Rail (CTRL) Limited and will keep an up to date register of the assets that are being used to provide services to HS1 together with the methodologies used to recover the costs of those assets.
+- 3.84 HS1 Limited has contracted with Network Rail (High Speed) Limited for it to operate, maintain and renew the High Speed 1 line.
+Most of the resources that Network Rail (High Speed) Limited uses to carry out these activities are provided by Network Rail. - 3.85 Therefore, it is important that the charges that Network Rail makes to Network Rail (High Speed) Limited are transparent and cost reflective and that there is no cross-subsidy as these costs are not remunerated through Network Rail's access charges reviews.